-There are some apps that you might like to have open automatically each time you start or log into your Mac.
+You might like to have some apps open automatically each time you start or log into your Mac.
 For instance, if you use a Mac for work, you might like Slack to open right up for quick communications.
 However, if you are experiencing apps opening that you do not want, there are a few ways you can change this.

 This short tutorial shows you how to stop Mac apps from opening automatically on startup or login.